 Detailed Information on the Eligibility of Non-Citizens:

 Non-U.S. citizens may participate in the Undergraduate Scholarship Program if the employment conditions of the 1)Immigration Reform Act of 1986 are satisfied, AND if the applicant meets one of the exceptions for hiring non-citizens identified in the 2) appropriations act ban.
 These requirements must be followed because participants in the Undergraduate Scholarship Program are employees of the NIH while performing their research service.
-Click here for a complete description of the rules governing Federal employment of non-citizens.
+See the rules governing Federal employment of non-citizens.

 1) Immigration Reform Act of 1986 (Public Law 99-603)